 In Holland you can find a range of postpartum girdles, known as sluitlakens, some of which look uncanningly like the Indonesian binding (which is perhaps not surprising given the Dutch colonisation history).

-The more expensive ones also often have a double velcro system that allows you to tighten the belt/girdle a second time towards the back which makes tightening effortless (and important point when one has weak core muscles).
+The easiest and comfiest belts also have a double velcro system that allows you to tighten the belt/girdle a second time towards the back which makes tightening effortless (and important point when one has weak core muscles).

-Like jeans, it’s best to try before you buy.
-Difficult with online stuff I know but you can return items if needed.
+Like jeans, there is no one size fits all, and it’s best to try before you buy.
+It’s more difficult with online stuff I know but you can return items if needed.

 Only you can tell whether it is comfortable and right for you, so it’s worth trying a couple of options.
 You cannot go wrong with simply going with your gut or what you like the look of for you first, then trying and see how it feels.